+This BAA is issued under the provisions of FAR 35.016 and 6.102(d)(2).
 This BAA is an expression of interest only and does not commit the Government to make an award or pay proposal preparation prices generated in response to this announcement.
-The price of proposal preparation for response to a BAA is not considered an allowable direct charge to any resultant contract or any other contract.
+Please see below for how to submit a white paper and, if later invited to, a proposal.

 No contract award will be made unless funds are available.
-If the Government issues a contract award, the Government will issue a firm-fixed price (FFP), cost-plus-fixed-fee (CPFF), or a hybrid (containing both FFP and Cost CLINs) basis.
-Prospective Offerors are reminded that only a duly warranted Contracting Officer may obligate the Government to an agreement involving expenditure of Government funds.
-Only the information provided in this notice is available.
-No formal solicitation will be issued.
-After initial review of submitted white papers, DLA anticipates requesting proposals from multiple offerors.
+Only a duly warranted Contracting DLA anticipates requesting proposals from multiple offerors.
 While a single award of approximately \$3,000,000.00 is possible, multiple awards for much smaller amounts are more likely.
 No award is expected to have a period of performance greater than three years, with a not to exceed value of \$3,000,000.00 per contract.
 The Government may not pay the full proposed cost or the Government may pay a percentage of the proposed cost for any future acquisitions under an Broad Agency Announcement.